JS00001/libsqlx/README.md

 }
 ````

-4. To create a new migration, run `npm run migrate new --name "create_users_table"`
+4. To create a new migration, run `npm run migrate new --name "update_users_table"`

+5. The migration will be created in a file named: `<timestamp>_<name>.ts` e.g. `1766236438767_update_users_table`

+6. Within the file, fill in the code for the `up` and `down` method.
+Notice that a database transaction is passed to both methods, so that you can run queries within them.

-5. To run migrations, run `npm run migrate up`
+7. To run migrations, run `npm run migrate up`

-6. To rollback migrations, run `npm run migrate down`
+8. To rollback migrations, run `npm run migrate down`

 Thats it!